-Consortia also are required to communicate each site's rating to the public per First 5 IMPACT and the CSPP and I/T QRIS Block Grants.
-The emphasis on publicly available ratings highlights consumer awareness as a key component of the success of a QRIS as a mechanism for supporting families in selecting high-quality early childhood programs for their children.
+Formal ratings must be made available to the public.
+The emphasis on publicly available ratings highlights consumer awareness as a key component of the success of a QRIS as a mechanism for supporting families in selecting high-quality ELC programs for their children.